elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/error-handling-with-promises.md

 **Promises, async/await: Error handling with promises**

-**Question: How is error handling achieved with promises in JavaScript?**
+### How is error handling achieved with promises in JavaScript?

 **Interview Answer:** When a promise rejects, the control jumps to the closest rejection handler.
 In the effort to return a promise an error may occur.
 The easiest way to implement error handling is to use the catch method.
 The .catch doesn’t have to be immediate.
 It may appear after one or maybe several .then.